tijnsc/gammaspotter/docs/usage/index.md

 # Introduction
-Welcome to the `gammaspotter-gui` documentation.
+Welcome to the `gammaspotter` documentation.
 This guide will walk you through each tab and feature, helping you to import, [calibrate](calibrate.md), and [analyze](analyze.md) your data.

 ## [Calibration Tab](calibrate.md)
 Upon launching the GUI, the Calibrate tab is your starting point for setting up and fine-tuning your data.
 The key function of this tab is importing your first set of data and performing a calibration, so this calibration can be applied to other datasets.